Cooking with YouTube can be incredibly inspiring.

 You pause the video.

-Rewind to check the ingredient amounts.
+Rewind to check ingredient amounts.

 Pause again to confirm the next step.